crawlserv/docx2txt/README.md

 ## Features

-- extracts all text from paragraphs in the main document, including text inside tables.
+- Extracts all text from paragraphs in the main document, including text inside tables.
-- does **not** extract text from headers, footers, or floating elements such as text boxes and captions.
+- Does **not** extract text from headers, footers, or floating elements such as text boxes and captions.
-- provides a **single C++ function** with the following signature:
+- Provides a **single C++ function** with the following signature:

 ```C++
 namespace docx2txt {